Back to Blog

 Real-time collaboration toolNoWebSockets, conflict resolution, complex state

 At Soatech, we see this pattern regularly.
 Founders come to us with a vibe-coded prototype that proved their concept.
-We take that validated idea and build a production-grade application with proper security, scalability, and maintainability.
-The prototype served its purpose -- it de-risked the investment in real development.
+The Production Lift takes that validated idea and adds production-grade authentication (NextAuth v5 or Clerk), multi-tenant Row-Level Security, Playwright e2e tests, security headers, rate limiting, and Vercel deployment — the hardening patterns that AI-generated code consistently misses.

 The Bottom Line on Vibe Coding